- Jelly Beans

 “Should I invite Major Alvindorf?”
 Bailey asks.

 “Definitely, the more heads, the better,” Brett mumbles.
 He starts to pace back and forth in the lab from one wall to the other.
-The others look on, waiting nervously.
+The others look on, waiting nervously with him.

 Maj.
 Alvindorf arrives first, addresses everyone courteously and then asks Brett what’s on his mind.